PhillHenry/accelerate_devops/hugo/content/blog/project_tickbox.md

 If you want smart people to speak up, leadership needs to listen - regularly.
 One-off away days won’t cut it.
 Daily stakeholder engagement is key.
-Agile practices like retrospectives and sprint planning formalize this, but the underlying principle is simple: communication should be continuous, not occasional.
+Agile practices like retrospectives and sprint planning formalise this, but the underlying principle is simple: communication should be continuous, not occasional.

 #### **Say No to Silos**
 “Scrum Master” is a role, not a job title.
 “DevOps” is a mindset, not a separate team.